prometheus/proposals/proposals/0095-teams-and-org-permissions.md

 * <repository>-maintainers: Maintain
 * <repository>-admins: Admin, only as a documented exception

 Every active, non-fork public repository receives a dedicated Maintainers team.
 After replacement team access is verified, direct repository permissions are removed from organization members so that human access is inherited through teams.
+Human organization Owner access is limited to active Steering Committee members and approved temporary exceptions.

 ## Why